IIIF/cookbook-recipes/recipe/0231-transcript-meta-recipe/index.md

     b.
 For an example in the newspaper space see the ALTO example in [A basic newspaper][0068] recipe.

     c.
-For an example in the A/V space, see [Providing Access to Transcript Files with A/V Content][0017].
+For an example in the A/V space, see [Providing Access to Transcript Files of A/V Content][0017].

 2. Providing access to the transcript alongside the resource